Paweł Hertz: Life

-In the summer of 1939 he returned to Poland.
+In the summer of 1939, he returned to Poland.
 After the outbreak of World War II, he reached Lviv via the Stradecz estate.
 There, in January 1940, he was arrested and imprisoned by the Russians in the Zamarstyniv prison, and then sentenced to eight years in the camp, after which he was sent to the camp in Ivdel in Siberia through the prisons in Kherson and Dnepropetrovsk.
 After the Sikorski–Mayski agreement and the amnesty, he reached the Polish delegation in Almaty.
 In 1942, at the request of the delegation of the Polish Embassy, he started organizing Polish schools in Kyrgyzstan, and then became a representative of the Polish embassy.
 After the break of diplomatic relations between the Polish government and the Soviet authorities, he was arrested again.
 After his release, he went to Samarkand, where until the fall of 1944 he worked as a librarian of the Samarkand District Museum and a bibliographer at the A. Pushkin.
 He described his experiences from this period, among others in the book Sedan (1948).
 He returned to Poland in December 1945 and initially settled in Łódź, in 1949 he moved permanently to Warsaw, where he continued his creative work and worked as an editor.

-Since 1945 he was a member of staff of a weekly „Kuźnica", and became a member of PPR (in 1948 renamed to PZPR).
+Since 1945, he was a member of staff of a weekly „Kuźnica", and became a member of PPR (in 1948 renamed to PZPR).
 Soon he took an oppositional stance to the party.
 In 1957 he left PZPR.
 In March 1964 he signed Letter of 34 in defense of freedom of speech.
 W 1969 he became a member of Polish PEN Club board.
 In the years 1975–1978 he was vice-president, and from December 1980 a member of the board of the Polish Writers' Union.
 He was a member of the Council for the Pastoral Care of Creative Communities (Rada Duszpasterstwa Środowisk Twórczych) and the Council for Polish-Jewish Relations (Rada do Spraw Stosunków Polsko-Żydowskich) under the President of the Republic of Poland (1991–1995).
 He was a correspondent member of the Institut für die Wissenschaften vom Menschen in Vienna.
 He was buried at the Powązki Cemetery in Warsaw (section 119–6–17).
 Czesław Miłosz based a character of Piotr Kwinto from the novel Zdobycie władzy (1955) on Hertz.

 Private life

 Hertz left no diaries or autobiographies, and in his interview Sposób Życia published in 1997 he posed as a heterosexual, old-fashioned misanthrope, never using the word "homosexual" in any context in the book.
 As an adult, Hertz tried to hide both his Jewish origins and sexual orientation.
 Both became known to the Polish People's Republic authorities, up to a point of a delation archived in IPN explicitly calling Hertz homosexual and drawing attention to his relationship with Henryk Krzeczkowski.
 Hertz was affiliated with Catholic Church for a long time, but became baptized only at the age of 60.

+In gay circles he was sometimes called "the princess of Israel".